oVirt/ovirt-site/source/feature/migration-of-dwh-and-reports.html.md

        service postgresql restart

-On the new dwh machine:
+On new DWH machine B:

+*   yum install ovirt-engine-dwh
 *   engine-setup - supply existing credentials

        * User should choose to use Remote DWH database.